DecentricCorp/Lightrail-API-Docs/apiary-sources/output/apiary.md

             Authorization: Bearer <YOUR_ACCESS_TOKEN>

 + Parameters
     + limit (number, optional) - For pagination.
 The maximum number of results to return at once.
 Default 100.
     + offset (number, optional) - For pagination.
 The offset of the first results in the total results.
 Default 0.
     + email (string, optional) - The contact's email.
     + firstName (string, optional) - The contact's first name.
     + lastName (string, optional) - The contact's last name.
-    + userSuppliedId (string, required) - Unique idempotency ID for the request.
+    + userSuppliedId (string, required) - Endpoint-unique idempotency ID provided by the client.

 + Response 200
     + Attributes